-W. C. Jameson, on the other hand, who never reached out to me, inexplicably derided my efforts.
-Although he agreed that Amelia became known as Irene, he wrote of my study, that I had just submitted for copyright when his book came out in 2016, had nothing to do with influence his opinion.
+W. C. Jameson, on the other hand, who never reached out to me, agreed that Amelia became known as Irene, he had heard of my study and referenced it in his book, but he was not aware of its finer points at the time.
+(I had just submitted the study for copyright when W.C.
+Jameson’s book came out in 2016.)

 By the way, all of those other stories you’ve heard about Amelia; that her bones were found on a desert island; that she was captured by Japan and executed for spying on its military installations; or that with hours of fuel remaining she aimlessly flew on until her tanks ran dry — thus causing her to spiral down into the sea; they were all false claims issued by people who saw a way to financially capitalize on the so-called “mystery” of Amelia’s disappearance.
-Reality now states, however, that theirs were never valid offerings.
+Reality now states, however, that theirs were never official historical offerings.